 The surgery restricts the amount of food your stomach can hold.
 It affects the hunger hormone ghrelin, which helps to reduce the amount of nutrients your body can absorb.

 To be qualified for a surgery like the gastric sleeve, you should have a BMI of 40 or above.
 This indicates that you are about 100 pounds overweight.
 If you have a BMI of 35 with one or more obesity-related conditions like type 2 diabetes and blood pressure, you are also a good candidate for surgery.

 It is that combination of diabetes and obesity we are focused on now, and the gastric sleeve can help to reverse both conditions for life!

 The sleeve gastrectomy is a procedure that involves the use of general anesthesia.
 Once they prepare you for the procedure, the bariatric surgeon will make tiny incisions along your abdomen.
-These act as entry points for the laparoscopic camera and associated tools that are necessary to perform the surgery.
-All the work is completed inside your abdomen, with the surgeon viewing the action on a monitor positioned nearby.
+These act as entry points for the laparoscopic camera and associated tools necessary to perform the surgery.
+All the work is completed inside your abdomen, with the surgeon viewing the action on a nearby monitor.
 Here’s what goes down while you’re asleep.

 Your surgeon will first cut away 80% of your stomach.
 This makes procedures like the gastric sleeve irreversible.
-The surgeon will convert the remaining stomach tissue into a pouch or “sleeve”.
+The surgeon will convert the remaining stomach tissue into a pouch or “sleeve.”
 The newly configured stomach leaves less room to accommodate the food you eat.
 In turn, you can no longer eat as much.
-The surgery also affects the hunger hormone ghrelin, which cuts down on cravings and makes you feel fuller faster while you eat.
+The surgery also affects the hunger hormone ghrelin, which reduces cravings and makes you feel fuller faster while you eat.

 Gastric sleeve patients experience long-term weight loss, improved health, and increased energy levels.
 Sleeve gastrectomy patients also experience a reprieve from obesity-related conditions like Type 2 diabetes.